jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 This far into the journey, we've encountered the laws of physics, chemistry, and geology.
 These laws of nature create the stars, moons, and planet in which we live, and thus the playing field in which life has to work with.

 It's easy to say life did not know the laws of nature until humanity came along.
 That is not true.
-As we will see, as soon as life started, it surveyed the planet.
-Like the fog of war, it thereafter spent eons venturing out into the unknown forming new versions of itself to interact with the playing field, harness resources, and keep liging.
-Interesting to note, almost all lifeform can only survive off of other forms of life.
-Meaning life survives best when its forms play together.
+As we will see, as soon as life started, it started its long journey to survey the planet.
+Like the lifting the fog of war, Life spent eons venturing out into the unknown forming new versions of itself to encounter and interact with the playing field in order to harness its resources and keep living.

+Not only did Life venture out to harness the playing field made by the laws of physics, chemistry, and geology.
+Life created itself using those very laws using something new, the laws of biology.

 ### Gameboard Relative to Life - Problems Life Must Overcome